opencomputeproject/Time-Appliance-Project/Time-Card/README.md

 The 2rd option is of course to source and produce the Time Card with the manufacturers you seek out yourself.

-The 3rd option is to purchase the Time Card are available on the [OCP Marketplace](https://www.opencompute.org/products?refinementList%5Bhardware.categories.Cards%5D%5B0%5D=Time%20Cards).
-Of course, this is the most conveniet way to get your hands on a Time Card.
-There is a cost associated with the vendors manufacturing the card and providing you all kinds of support in addition to their profit margins.
-It is good to know how much you are paying for parts and how much you are paying for covenience.
+The 3rd option is to purchase a Time Card available on the [OCP Marketplace](https://www.opencompute.org/products?refinementList%5Bhardware.categories.Cards%5D%5B0%5D=Time%20Cards) or other compatible Time Card from 3rd parties.
+Of course, this is the conveniet way to get your hands on a Time Card.
+Keep in mind, there is a cost associated with the vendors manufacturing the card and providing you all kinds of support in addition to their profit margins.
+It is good to know how much you are paying for parts and how much you are paying for the covenience.

 ## What is the price for parts of a Time Card